 She looked back and took a step to the left, but the third man was there.
 Her gaze dropped to her flowers, then snapped back to Jacqueline, then flitted briefly to each of the policemen, and then finally was drawn to a hearse that was being driven down the street on her right.

 Voices, shouts from behind.
 They were after her.
 They would catch her!
 She couldn't let them!
 She couldn't go with them!
 Erik was waiting for her.
-Erik who had always done only as she had asked.
+Erik who had always done only as she asked.
 She knew it was her own fault.
-Her mind was screaming in pain, and the white world around her had begun to grow much whiter.
+Her mind was screaming in pain, and the white world around her grew much whiter.
 With each panting breath, her heartbeat seemed to double its tempo until it reached a maddening whir that would not cease.

 Christine flew down the walkway like a wild bird.
 There was a railing and some stairs.
 If they couldn't see her now, if they weren't watching, they wouldn't know where to look.
 She glanced back.
 She saw nothing and everything.
 She took her chance, and she descended.